Faculty Evaluation Plan, Department of Linguistics

 The Chair will maintain a record of the advising activities of each faculty member based on reports from the faculty member.

 The research component of the evaluation portfolio may include copies of outlines of accomplishments for the year, publications, grant applications and working papers, professional honors and awards, reports of presentations, or University reports verifying the level of contract and grant activity.
 Colleagues may be asked to write brief evaluations of books, articles, or presentations to be a matter of record.
-The faculty member will be informed each time an evaluation is added to his/her dossier.
+The faculty member will be informed each time an evaluation is added to their dossier.

 The service component of the portfolio may include an outline of the year's significant activities; reports documenting department or College academic planning and programming or committee service; service in University governance or administration; participation in activities and initiatives of state or national agencies or community service; leadership in professional organizations; and evidence of the impact of the individual's contribution for the profession, state, or nation.